GrammaticalFramework/gf-rgl/src/TEMPLATE/README.md

 There is a tentative lincat for numerals, and linearisations for the digits `D_0..D_9` and `n2..n9`, as well as the simple coercions `pot0`, `pot0as1`, `pot1as2`, `pot2as3` and `num`.
 However, it's possible that the simple lincat needs to be changed, and so I haven't implemented any of the lins that do something complex.

 The numeral module the oldest piece of code in the RGL, and hence it looks pretty strange compared to the rest of the RGL.
 If you don't understand it, don't worry–just leave it aside until you have other parts implemented.
-Nothing depends on it, and in fact, I would recommend that your N-CN-NP cluster is really solid before you do numerals, because then you know better which inflectional features are needed in numerals.
+Nothing depends on it, and in fact, I would recommend that your N-CN-NP cluster is solid before you do numerals, because then you know better which inflectional features are needed in numerals.

 But eventually the time comes to tackle numerals.
 First tip is to check in https://github.com/GrammaticalFramework/gf-contrib/tree/master/numerals whether someone has already implemented them for your language, or a close relative that behaves similarly.
 Second tip is to look at the existing implementation of any RGL language that you know, and try to reverse engineer based on that.
 But even if these tips don't work, please submit your grammar to gf-rgl anyway!
 A grammar without full numeral implementation is much better than no grammar at all.